 The County Executive as chief administrator has influence over all departments, except those headed by other elected officials.
 In that manner, the County Executive appoints and supervises all department heads.
 It is the duty of the County Executive to coordinate all county activities and unify the management of county affairs, enforce all orders, rules and ordinances passed by the Board of Commissioners and all laws enacted by the state.
 In addition, the County Executive must submit to the Board of Commissioners a recommended budget each year.

 The County Executive, like other elected county officials, is independent of the Board of Commissioners.

-Pursuant to the ADA (Americans with Disability Act), individuals with a disability who wish to participate in meetings, may contact the executive's office to request aids/services, within a reasonable time period.
+Pursuant to the ADA (Americans with Disability Act), individuals with a disability who wish to participate in meetings, may contact the Department of Corporation Counsel to request aids/services, within a reasonable time period.
 Please click here for more information.

-Bay County will provide efficient customer and taxpayer-focused public services that improve the quality of life for Bay County residents.
+To efficiently provide customer and tax payer-focused public services that improve the quality of life for Bay County Residents.